4nkh/word_mix/README.md

 VERSION 0.1.0

     remove unused file and add correction to README.md

+VERSION 1.1.0

+    refactor + add exception

 You could experiment permission issue if not used properly

-Go see hash_rocket gem to see more gem flexibility https://github.com/4nkh/hash_rocket
+Go see hash_rocket gem to see more flexibility using regex: https://github.com/4nkh/hash_rocket